Jadu (company)

 Jadu is a provider of low-code Web Experience Management software, specialising in Web CMS, Forms, Portal and Customer Case Management tools for the enterprise.

 Jadu also develops web applications related to document management, search and publishing.
-The company's global business is based in the UK under Jadu, Inc. (a sister company) based in the USA and a business based in Australia servicing the Asia Pacific region.
+The company's global business is based in the UK with further operations in North America and a business based in Australia servicing the Asia Pacific region.

+In December 2025, it was announced Jadu had been acquired by the Bedford, England-headquartered customer engagement software company, Netcall, for a maximum total consideration of £19.2 million.

 Company history

-The company was founded by Suraj Kika, Richard Chamberlain in 1999 and began development when co-founder Andy Perkins Joined in 2000.
+The company was founded by Suraj Kika and Richard Chamberlain in 1999 and began development when co-founder Andy Perkins joined in 2000.
 The system was first developed for the Department of Trade and Industry (now Department of Energy and Climate Change) for the UK consultation portal for Oil and Gas and Renewable Energy.

-The software developed for the Offshore-SEA website, an environmental portal managed by geological and oceanographic specialists Geotek, then became Jadu Content Management Engine Version 1 — and was implemented for scientific organisations in the UK as a means to publish complex electronic documents generated in MS Word and PDF formats.
+The software developed for the Offshore-SEA website, an environmental portal managed by geological and oceanographic specialists Geotek, then became Jadu Content Management Engine Version 1 - and was implemented for scientific organisations in the UK as a means to publish complex electronic documents generated in MS Word and PDF formats.

 In 2001 the system was redeveloped in PHP and MySQL and a Version 2 was deployed for UK Government and Local Authorities.
 Based on the e-GIF standards, and using XForms, the system was deployed at the beginning of the first acceptance and adoption of open source platforms within Government.
 Jadu as a company has a cross platform approach, preferring to develop its software to be agnostic in terms of operating platform and development framework.

 In 2008, Jadu launched a .NET compliant binary of the Jadu CMS supporting IIS, MS SQL and the .NET 2.0 framework using the Phalanger which compiles PHP to CLR (Microsoft's Common Language Runtime) effectively enabling any PHP application to run natively under the .NET framework.

 Jadu have funded and are supporting the development of Phalanger, including leading the development of VisualStudio.NET support as well as other upgrades to PHP support in .NET.
 With this new framework under .NET 2.0 and .NET 3.0, Jadu CMS can be extended in C# or any other .NET compiled language using Visual Studio.

-Using the Phalanger compiler, Jadu CMS (or any other PHP based applications) and the front end web templates are compiled down to two DLLs. - bringing together two fiercely competitive programming disciplines together - making PHP interoperable with the .NET framework.
+Using the Phalanger compiler, Jadu CMS (or any other PHP based applications) and the front end web templates can be compiled down to two DLLs.
+This brings together two competitive programming disciplines, making PHP interoperable with the .NET framework.

-Jadu's Head of Design and User Interface Lee Pilmore was the designer responsible for Lichfield District Council becoming the first UK Local Authority to win a Webby Award Official Honoree status and The City of Edinburgh Council website, which was awarded a top 4-star rating for three years running, as "the best Local Government Website in Scotland" by SOCITM.
+Jadu was the designer responsible for Lichfield District Council, becoming the first UK Local Authority to win a Webby Award Official Honoree status and The City of Edinburgh Council website, which was awarded a top 4-star rating for three years running, as "the best Local Government Website in Scotland" by SOCITM.